Applications

 Standard tables can also generate custom fields, which are specific to an organization.
 We pursue a default sync-all strategy and we try to sync every table (custom or standard) and every field (custom or standard) that we possibly can.
 We do not sync custom tables for a few APIs, but for most APIs, we sync custom fields.

-Connection Mapping
+Connection mapping

 A single API connection (shown below in the blue connection icon circle) results in a single schema, with multiple tables.
 For example, connecting with your Salesforce API will create a Salesforce schema (with Salesforce tables) in your destination.
 You cannot sync two different APIs or schemas into a single schema.